x3rdev/x3rdev/README.md

 ## Nicolae U.

 Student pursuing a degree in computer science at the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/).
-Passionate about creating functional, user-friendly projects and applicatons.
+Passionate about developing applicatons and systems.

 <div align="center">
   <a href="https://www.linkedin.com/in/nicolae-ungur/" target="_blank">